American Express CRT training urged staff to adopt a hierarchy putting marginalized above privileged

 Muhammad argued that the credit card company should reduce standards for black customers and sacrifice profits in the interest of race-based reparations.

 “If American Express cares about racial justice in the world, it can’t simply say the market’s going to define how we price certain customers, who happen to come from low-income communities,” he said.
-“If you want to do good, then you’re going to have to set up products and lines that don’t maximize profit.”
+“If you want to do good, then you’re going to have to set up products and [product] lines that don’t maximize profit.”

 Amex’s “Anti-Racism Initiative” training module recommends a series of resources for employees to “learn about covert white supremacy” (quoting Ibram Kendi) and dedicate themselves “to the lifelong task of overcoming our country’s racist heritage.”
 In October 2020, Amex announced a $1 billion “action plan” to increase diversity, invest in more minority-owned businesses, and donate to nonprofits that promote “social justice.”